-The policy of St. John's School is to ensure that JCQ regulations and guidance are correctly followed and applied in determining the use of word processors in examinations/assessments in that:
+The policy details how St. John's School manages and administers the use of word processors (including laptops and tablets) ensuring that JCQ regulations and guidance are correctly followed in examinations and assessments.

 5.8 Word Processor

 Principally, that a word processor cannot simply be granted to a candidate because he/she prefers to type rather than write or can work faster on a keyboard, or because he/she uses a laptop at home.